 However, the legal principle with “the welfare of the child is paramount” (Children Order NI) means that confidentiality comes second to the right of the child to be protected from harm.
 (See Safeguarding and Child Protection Policy).

+Considerations of confidentiality should not override the right of the child to be protected from harm.
+In instances of an allegation or suspicion of abuse, the confidentiality policy can be waived.

 Procedures

-ThChildcare setting
+The Childcare setting requires personal details about children in their care for the purposes of registration and health and safety reasons.

 All information of children currently attending the setting will be kept securely either in the filing cabinet or electronically.
 At the end of each academic year, current records will be stored securely with past records of the setting.
 If the setting should cease to operate, all records will be destroyed confidentially.

-.
+Such information is kept in a secure place overseen by management.

 The Accident and Incident file will be kept securely in the filing cabinet and will be kept in a similar manner.